November 14, 2017

 Browse through the different types of Christmas trees below.

 Fir trees are a genus of the evergreen coniferous trees and are also a popular choice for the holiday season.
-The most popular fir trees used for Christmas include the noble fir, fraser fir and balsam fir.
+The most popular fir trees used for Christmas include the noble fir, Fraser fir and balsam fir.
 Browse the entire list below.

 1. Balsam Fir